evolution-ui/evolution-ui/README.md

       * As its name suggests, the `components`  folder contains all the components.
 Components are distributed into two main categories,  `evolution`  or  `standard`, and each one has its own directory.
 Inside the component directory are your main sass files.
 For example, the Dot Navigation component has these two files: main file `_Eyelids.scss` and configuration file `_Eyelids-config.scss`.
 You can import configuration file into the main file to keep the configuration separate.

-        **IMPORTANT NOTE:** Config variables must be always prefixed by the component's name.
-If your component is called for example `Ruler`, a well config file could be:
+        **IMPORTANT NOTE:** Config variables must be always prefixed by the actual component's name.
+If your component is called for example `Ruler`, a well structured config file could be:

         ```scss